 Companies that don’t make the right changes, or aren’t successful in making those changes, will fall into what we call a “valley of death”.

 Valleys of death are where the leadership makes big investments, but they don’t work out.
 So the company doesn’t move beyond that stage.
-It can also fall backward in terms of revenue and often profitability because of the failed investments.
+The company can also fall backward in terms of revenue and often profitability because of the failed investments.
 Worst case, it can lead to company failure.

 Some companies grow despite not making the changes needed for the next stage.
 With sheer grit or dramatic demand growth, they’ll grow.
 However, these companies often become increasingly inefficient with the increasing complexity and resulting chaos.
 And so the company’s profitability will decrease, sometimes significantly.

-Unless exceptionally well funded, with investors willing to accept short to mid term losses for a longer term windfall, the decreasing profitability and resulting cash flow challenges will eventually prevent the company from investing in the capacity to grow, and the systems to grow profitability.
+Unless exceptionally well funded, with investors willing to accept short to mid term losses for a longer term windfall, the decreasing profitability and resulting cash flow challenges will eventually prevent the company from investing in the capacity to grow and the systems to grow profitability.
 And so growth will stall.
-And one can count on drama, stress and headaches being the overarching theme for the leaders.
+One can also count on drama, stress and headaches being the overarching theme for the leaders.

 So what stops a company from making the right changes and improvements to grow successfully and profitably?

 From these stages and key changes, we can see early in a company’s life - by about 25 employees - that an owner or CEO has to learn to get results from people through other managers.
-That means the changes and improvements they make will depend on the CEO working WITH top level managers as a team…a leadership team (or management team, executive team, or whatever you want to call it) .
+That means the changes and improvements the company makes will depend on the CEO working WITH top level managers as a team…a leadership team (or management team, executive team, or whatever you want to call it) .

 And, very often, leadership teams in mid-size companies are working in silos and at cross purposes.
-They often are too focused on the day-to-day and the big projects to move the company forward often don’t get done or aren’t done right.
+They often are too focused on the day-to-day, so the big projects to move the company forward often don’t get done or aren’t done right.